 Suspension Notification Process

-At the end of each fall and spring semester, the Department of Undergraduate Academic Advising will mail an official letter to undergraduate students who have been placed on suspension.
-The letter serves as official documentation to ensure the student has been properly notified of their academic standing with the University.
-A copy of the letter will be sent to the appropriate academic dean and the student's academic counselor.
+At the end of each fall and spring semester, the Office of Undergraduate Academic Advising will notify suspended students of their status, and explain the provisions for appeal.
+The notice serves as official documentation to ensure the student has been properly informed of their academic standing with the University.

 Length of Suspension